Common Name: Humpback Whale

 The singing of Humpbacks at their breeding grounds is now famous.
 Their songs are audible from far away.
 These whales do not sing at their feeding grounds, though they do communicate with each other.

-Found In: Whales are found in coastal and oceanic waters, performing long migrations each year.
+Found In: Whales are found in coastal and shelf-edge waters.
 They feed on swarming crustaceans and shoaling fish.

 Records from India: One Humpback Whale was stranded near Quilon in 1943.
 The next record from India is of a dead one that was washed ashore near Kasaragod in January 1988.
 This was probably the same carcass that turned up at Nileswaram five days later.
 In January 2001 a Humpback Whale was landed in southern Tamil Nadu.
-There are no other records of the species from India.
+A humpback whale was entangled off the coast of Mangrol in 2006 and released by fishers.
+A live humpback whale stranded at Una, Gujarat in September 2017 and a singing whale was recorded off the coast of Goa in 2017 too.
+Humpback whales have also been sighted off the coast of Jakhau by the Indian Coast Gaurd.

 World Distribution: These whales are widely distributed in all oceans.